ivan7237d/1log-antiutils/README.md

 <!-- README for NPM; the one for GitHub is in .github directory. -->

+Provides a [1log](https://github.com/ivan7237d/1log) plugin for logging [Antiutils](https://github.com/ivan7237d/antiutils) views.

-Please refer to the [GitHub README](https://github.com/ivan7237d/1log-antiutils) for the latest version of the docs.
+Please refer to the [GitHub README](https://github.com/ivan7237d/1log-antiutils) for full documentation.